 Our future success is substantially dependent on the continued service of our senior management, particularly William P. Angrick, III, our chief executive officer, and Jaime Mateus-Tique, our chief operating officer.
 We do not have key-person insurance on any of our officers or employees.
+In addition, Benjamin Brown, Chairman of our LSI Technology and Advisory Committee and Chief Technology Officer of our Government Liquidation.com subsidiary, has indicated to us that he is contemplating retiring or taking a sabbatical from the company in fiscal year 2008, and therefore, we are undertaking a plan that would transition his responsibilities if this were to occur.
 The loss of any member of our existing senior management team could damage key seller relationships, result in the loss of key information, expertise or know-how, lead to unanticipated recruitment and training costs and make it more difficult to successfully operate our business and achieve our business goals.